 100 Tips For Growing Up My 20 Years of Recovery

-Finally a primer for life that comes from the wisdom of effective recovery but is a perfect guide to living for anyone of any age.
-From Lindsey Glass, co-founder of Reach Out Recovery and award-winning documentarian for Secret World Of Recovery and The Silent Majority.
+By Lindsey Glass, co-founder of Reach Out Recovery and award-winning documentarian for Secret World Of Recovery and The Silent Majority.
 Lindsey has lived and worked in recovery for 20 years, studying the wisdom of experts every step of the way.
 Now she shares her experiences and their wisdom with you.
-From basic life skills, to managing work, restoring relationships, finding satisfying work, dreaming big and getting there, this inspiring guide to growing up is the roadmap everyone needs to be fulfilled.
+From basic life skills, to managing work, restoring relationships, finding satisfying work, dreaming big and getting there, Lindsey covers it all.

 Have a teen who needs a guide for living?
 A college student struggling with life skills?
 How about someone new to recovery who needs easily-digestible tips to manage life, feel good again, learn self-esteem, imagine and fulfill dreams, restore relationships.